 As an example, you may want to sit down with your child and look at your Facebook page or check out a TikTok video together (after reviewing it privately first.)
 Talking frequently about social sites can help lessen their charm and allure.
 As a side note, make sure your youngster understands that social sites have strict age limits, and that setting up an account when you’re too young is essentially illegal.

 It’s your house, which means you get to set the rules.
 Those rules should include how and when kids are allowed to use technological gadgets.
 Case in point: You might not want your children to have their smartphones in their bedrooms after a certain time at night.
 Or, you might not allow the kids to use technology at all until 30 minutes before they head upstairs to brush their teeth—if homework is finished, of course.

 Expect some pushback, especially if you’ve been fairly loose about technology up to this point.
 And, be prepared to police yourself as well.
 Yes, you’re an adult, but that doesn’t mean you should game for hours every evening while telling your kids that gaming’s wrong for them.
+Video games have become so accessible these days and for just $15 a month you can get an Xbox Game Pass that allows you to play over 100 games.
 At the end of the day, you should lay out tech use criteria and etiquette that all members of your household can follow.